WriterLighter/images/README.md

 # images
-icon, logo and something about WriterLighter
+icon, logo and something for WriterLighter